tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 **Density Matrix Simulator:**

 Density matrix simulator ``tc.DMCircuit`` simulates the noise in a full form, but takes twice qubits to do noiseless simulation.
-The API is basically the same as ``tc.Circuit``.
+The API is the same as ``tc.Circuit``.

 MPS and MPO
 ----------------

-TensorCircuit has its own class for MPS and MPO originally defined in TensorNetwork as ``tc.QuVector``, ``tc.QuOperator``.
+TensorCircuit has its class for MPS and MPO originally defined in TensorNetwork as ``tc.QuVector``, ``tc.QuOperator``.

 ``tc.QuVector`` can be extracted from ``tc.Circuit`` as the tensor network form for the output state (uncontracted) by ``c.quvector()``.